 The mining industry, in general, is intensely competitive and there is no assurance that, a profitable market will exist for the sale of diamonds produced.
 The value of the Company's shares, its financial results and its mining activities are significantly affected by the price and marketability of diamonds.
-Numerous factors beyond the control of the Company may affect the price and marketability of any diamonds produced which cannot be accurately predicted, such as: international economic and political trends; global or regional consumption and demand and supply patterns; and increased production of other diamond producers, especially due to the small concentration of producers and sellers within the market.
+Numerous factors beyond the control of the Company may affect the price and marketability of any diamonds produced which cannot be accurately predicted, such as: international economic and political trends; global or regional consumption and demand and supply patterns; increased production of other diamond producers, especially due to the small concentration of producers and sellers within the market and increased competition from the sale of synthetic diamonds.
 There is no assurance that the sale price of diamonds produced from any diamond deposit will be such that they can be mined at a profit.